EECA has delivered over 365,000 insulation retrofits and 60,000 heating retrofits through its retrofit programmes since 2009.

 Warmer Kiwi Homes Impact Evaluation

-The Warmer Kiwis Study is being led by Motu Economic & Public Policy Research.
-This study specifically focuses on the heat pump component of the Warmer Kiwi Homes programme, and works directly with a group of about 160 homeowners, who have received, or will receive a grant for an efficient heater.
-Motu is collecting new data on health and wellbeing, the indoor environment in homes (including temperature and humidity), and electricity consumption to investigate the actual improvements achieved through EECA’s programme.
+The Warmer Kiwis Study was led by Motu Economic & Public Policy Research.
+The study specifically focused on the heat pump component of the Warmer Kiwi Homes programme, and worked directly with a group of about 164 homeowners, who received grants for an efficient heater.
+Motu collected new data on health and wellbeing, the indoor environment in homes (including temperature and humidity), and electricity consumption to investigate the actual improvements achieved through EECA’s programme.

 Download interim report